xinkang/fgm/README.md

 - `./demoToy.m`: A demo comparison of different graph matching methods on the synthetic dataset.

-- `./demoHouse.m`: A demo comparison of different graph matching methods on the on CMU House dataset.
+- `./demoHouse.m`: A demo comparison of different graph matching methods on the on the [CMU House image dataset](http://vasc.ri.cmu.edu/idb/html/motion/house/).

 - `./testToy.m`: Testing the performance of different graph matching methods on the synthetic dataset.
-This is a similar function used for reporting (Fig. 4) the first experiment (Sec 5.1) in the CVPR 2012 paper
+This is a similar function used for reporting (Fig. 4) the first experiment (Sec 5.1) in the CVPR 2012 paper [2].

-- `./testHouse.m`: Testing the performance of different graph matching methods on CMU House Image dataset.
-This is the same function used for reporting (Fig. 4) the first experiment (Sec 5.1) in the CVPR 2013 paper.
+- `./testHouse.m`: Testing the performance of different graph matching methods on the [CMU House image dataset](http://vasc.ri.cmu.edu/idb/html/motion/house/).
+This is the same function used for reporting (Fig. 4) the first experiment (Sec 5.1) in the CVPR 2013 paper [1].

 C++ Code